ansango/directus-bundle/extensions/directus-extension-context-bundle/README.md

 Ensure you have Directus installed and running on your system.
 This extension requires Directus 9.26 or newer.

-### Collection Requirements

-To use the M2M Context interface, you need to have a collection with a field that references the parent collection.
-This field is used to establish the many-to-many relationship between the two collections.

-You need almost 3 fields in your collection:

-- **Id**: The unique identifier for each item in the collection.
-- **Value**: A unique key for each item in the collection.
-- **Parent**: A field that references the parent collection, establishing the many-to-many relationship.

-If you want to setup Context Type to add a Type field in your collection:

-- Create another collection with almost Key field.
-- After create this type collection you must add a field to your main collection with the same name as the type collection name and set the type field to this field.
-This must be an o2m field.

 ### Installation

 1. Clone or download this extension into your Directus project's extensions directory.